TGoldsack1/biolaysumm/index.md

 - Matthew Shardlow, Manchester Metropolitan University.
 - Carolina Scarton, University of Sheffield.
 - Sophia Ananiadou, Turing Fellow, Director of the National Centre for Text Mining and Deputy Director of the Institute of Data Science and AI at the University of Manchester.
-- Chenghua Lin, Deputy Director of Research and Innovation in the Computer Science Department, University of Sheffield.
+- Chenghua Lin, University of Manchester.

 ### References
 {: #refs}

-[1] Tomas Goldsack, Zheheng Luo, Qianqian Xie, Carolina Scarton, Chenghua Lin.
+[1] Tomas Goldsack, Zheheng Luo, Qianqian Xie, Carolina Scarton, Sophia Ananiadou, Chenghua Lin.
 2023.
 [Overview of the BioLaySumm 2023 Shared Task on Lay Summarization of Biomedical Research Articles.]((https://aclanthology.org/2023.bionlp-1.44))
 In The 22nd Workshop on Biomedical Natural Language Processing and BioNLP Shared Tasks, pages 468–477, Toronto, Canada.
 Association for Computational Linguistics.

 [2] Tomas Goldsack, Zhihao Zhang, Chenghua Lin, Carolina Scarton.
 2022.
 [Making Science Simple: Corpora for the Lay Summarisation of Scientific Literature.](https://aclanthology.org/2022.emnlp-main.724/)